codahale/veil/design.md

 sender without revealing their own private key.
 (A sender, of course, can keep the commitment scalar
 $x$ and re-create the message or just reveal the message directly.)

-This is a key point of distinction between the Zheng-SCTK scheme and [the related scheme by Gamage et al.][gamage] which offers public verifiability of ciphertexts.
+This is a key point of distinction between the Zheng-SCTK scheme and the related scheme by Gamage et al. [@gamage1999] which offers public verifiability of ciphertexts.
 Where Gamage's scheme uses the curve's generator point $G$ to calculate the shared secret, Zheng-SCTK uses the recipient's public key $Q_R$, requiring the use of the recipient's private key $d_R$ for decapsulation.

 ### Ephemeral Scalar Hedging For Headers

-In deriving the ephemeral scalar from a cloned duplex, `veil.sres` uses [Aranha et al.'s "hedged signature" technique][hedge] to mitigate against both catastrophic randomness failures and differential fault attacks against purely deterministic signature schemes.
+In deriving the ephemeral scalar from a cloned duplex, `veil.sres` uses Aranha et al.'s "hedged signature" technique [@aranha2020] to mitigate against both catastrophic randomness failures and differential fault attacks against purely deterministic signature schemes.

 In the event of an RNG failure, the commitment scalar $x$ will still be unique for each $(d_S, Q_R,